If you are gluten free or a lover of gluten, you are going to eat up this easy homemade black bean hummus recipe.

 Ingredients

-- 2 Tablespoons Tahini
+- 2 Tablespoon Tahini

-- Juice of 1 lime (½ a lime if it is a big lime)
+- Juice of 1 lime ½ a lime if it is a big lime

 - 3 cloves roasted garlic.